-On top of this game’s already expansive creative side, there are many other aspects that alter the way you experience this game, especially if you are one to explore the adventurous and the sea of user-generated content available here.
+On top of this game’s already expansive creative side, many other aspects alter how you experience this game, especially if you are one to explore the adventurous and the sea of user-generated content available here.

-These effects are applied through different means depending on the effect like eating some food items or being in the range of beacons and conduits, while some are inflicted by getting attacked by special mobs.
+These effects are applied through different means depending on the effect, like eating some food items or being in the range of beacons and conduits, while some are inflicted by getting attacked by special mobs.

-In the Java edition of Minecraft, you can check effects by opening the inventory menu.
+In the Java edition of Minecraft, you can check the effects by opening the inventory menu.
 In the Bedrock Edition, you can press Z on a keyboard to access the dedicated menu for these effects.

 Status Effects And How To Check Them